 - 1. Informing individuals of available options, including but not limited to mediation and complaint resolution. - 2.
 Informing all parties involved or alleged to be involved in a complaint of available formal complaint policies if the complaint is not resolved through the processes outlined below. - 3.
 Informing all parties involved or alleged to be involved in a complaint of the potential remedies that are available through the complaint resolution process and the formal complaint policies (i.e., restoration of pay, benefits, or rights lost) and of the remedies that are not available (for example, disciplinary action against the alleged harasser may be initiated only through established disciplinary procedures). - 4.
-Informing the individual wishing to initiate an investigation that a written complaint will be required and that the complaint, including the identity of the complainant, will be disclosed to the person accused.

-- 5. Informing all parties involved or alleged to be involved in a complaint of the name of the appropriate campus official to whom - 6.
+Informing the individual wishing to initiate an investigation that a written complaint will be required and that the complaint, including the identity of the complainant, will be disclosed to the person accused. - 5.
+Informing all parties involved or alleged to be involved in a complaint of the name of the appropriate campus official to whom the fact-finding report and recommended action will be submitted. - 6.
 Maintaining records of complaints, reports, and subsequent management action in conformance with privacy requirements.